0l1v3rr/creek/README.md

 <hr>

-## Examples

-### Create stream
+## Create stream
 You can create a stream from almost every type of array or slice.

+### Stream from regular arrays and slices
 The supported types are the following:
 ```go
 string | byte | float32 | float64 | int | int16 | int32 | int64 | uint16 | uint32 | uint64
 ```
-In order to create a Stream, use the `FromArray` function:
+In order to create a stream, use the `FromArray` function:
 ```go
 // slice
 arr := []int{1, 8, 2, 14, 22, 4, 7, 92}